 To find relevant hashtags, you can search for different keywords on Instagram and figure out which hashtag has the most activity.
 If you want to save time, check out Bizcrown’s cheat sheet guides in our help center, where we reveal popular hashtags for specific industries, as well as top engaging accounts.

 Another popular use of hashtags is Brand Hashtags.
 This is a type of hashtag that’s unique to your business or campaign.
 It could be as simple as your company name, tagline, product names, or even your brand identity.
 At Bizcrown, we like to use #bizcrownmedia.
 Short and sweet.

 Be sure to check different social platforms before implementing a hashtag that is not unique to your business.
 This can muddy your brand identity, if someone else is already using the hashtag.
 You might be doing marketing for them.

 Keep your business hashtags relatively short, so they’re easy to remember (and spell) for your consumers.
-It’s not rare for users pick up on the hashtag and use it for consumer generated content (CGC) that supports your company.
+It’s not rare for users to pick up on the hashtag and use it for consumer generated content (CGC) that supports your company.